Education sector in China: How to seize opportunities

 Sina weibo allows you to create and engage communities, Internet users use the application to get information on recent news, follow current topics or debates while contributing to their own web page.

 Sina Weibo users are relatively young.
-Of the 250 million active users, 70% are under 30 years of age.
+70% of the 250 million active users are under 30 years of age.
 They often come from the country’s major cities such as Beijing, Shanghai or Guangzhou.

 Chinese students will probably go to Sina Weibo to look for new institutions.
 Indeed, they are the ones who play the most decisive role in the final choice of their university.
 It is important for higher education institutions to have a presence on this platform and that is why many schools already have an activity on it.